 Success factors and lessons learned

 It is vital that the model we built can closely represent the business problem at hand, which requires an accurate understanding of the business logic and flow.
 The coefficients in the objective functions also need to be accurately predicted in order for the model to truly provide optimized results for our business.
 We were able to achieve this by working closely with our machine learning models to provide accurate predictions.

-Another factor that helped us make a project like this successful is the close interaction between our scientists and software engineers.
-Having a deeper understanding of the codebase that the model is built on top of was a huge benefit for the successful deployment of the method.
+Another factor that helped us make a project like this successful is the close interaction between our data scientists and software engineers.
+Having a deeper understanding of the codebase that the model is built on top of was a huge benefit for the successful deployment of the method we chose.

-Lastly, we need our company management team’s alignment that a project that involves a new science method requires longer-team strategic vision for it to be successful.
-It generally needs longer than regular feature development cycle for its fruition.
-Luckily, at DoorDash, our management team is bought into investing in short-term as well as long-term bets.
+Lastly, we need our company's management team’s alignment since a project that involves a new data science method requires a longer-term strategic vision for it to be successful.
+These projects generally need a longer than regular feature development cycle for their fruition.
+Luckily, at DoorDash, our management team bought into investing in short-term as well as long-term bets.

-We have seen the role optimization plays in ensuring every delivery at DoorDash is fulfilled efficiently and with high quality.
+We have seen the role optimization plays in ensuring every delivery at DoorDash is high quality, and fulfilled efficiently.
 We discussed the motivations for re-framing optimization from the matching problem to a MIP formulation, and how we surgically performed the swap.
 With our new optimization method in place, we highlighted several new improvement areas we unlocked as well as where we’re looking towards for the future.